Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Acknowledgements

 \section{Acknowledgements}

-DJEM is supported by an Ernest Rutherford Fellowship from the Science and Technologies Facilities Council (UK).
-DJEM thanks Tilman Hartwig and Mattis Magg for useful correspondence on supernova energy injection.
-DB is supported by a `Ayuda Beatriz Galindo Senior' from the Spanish `Ministerio de Universidades', grant BG20/00228.
-MF and CP are funded by the Science and Technology Facilities Council (UK).
-The research leading to these results has received funding from the Spanish Ministry of Science and Innovation (PID2020-115845GB-I00/AEI/10.13039/501100011033).
-IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
+D.J.E.M. is supported by an Ernest Rutherford Fellowship from the Science and Technologies Facilities Council (No. ST/T004037/1).
+D.J.E.M. thanks Tilman Hartwig and Mattis Magg for useful correspondence on supernova energy injection.
+D.B. is supported by a ``Ayuda Beatriz Galindo Senior" from the Spanish ``Ministerio de Universidades," grant No. BG20/00228.
+M.F. and C.K.P. are funded by the Science and Technology Facilities Council (UK).
+The research leading to these results has received funding from the Spanish Ministry of Science and Innovation (No. PID2020-115845GB-I00/AEI/10.13039/501100011033).
+IFAE is partially funded by the Centres de Recerca de Catalunya (CERCA) program of the Generalitat de Catalunya.
+D.B. acknowledges the support from the Departament de Recerca i Universitats de la Generalitat de Catalunya al Grup de Recerca i Universitats from Generalitat de Catalunya to the Grup de Recerca 00649 (Codi: 2021 SGR 00649).

 Computing resources used in this work were made available by a generous grant from the Ahmanson Foundation.